Behavior and Development Lab

 The Behavior and Development Lab's shared space and equipment includes:

-- Three rooms equipped with Noldus camera & video recording equipment and software.
+- Three rooms equipped with Noldus camera and video recording equipment and software.

 - Most rooms have wall-mounted laptops available for use.